 In addition, if your injury is determined to be disabling to the point that you can no longer continue performing your job, you may be entitled to receive permanent disability benefits.
 It is important to speak with an experienced workers’ compensation attorney to find out exactly what you are entitled to receive under New Jersey law.

-Get Started with Your Nerve Damage Workers’ Compensation Claim with Kotlar, Hernandez & Cohen
+Get Started with Your Nerve Damage Workers’ Compensation Claim with Kotlar, Hernandez & Cohen’s Workers’ Compensation Lawyers

 At Kotlar, Hernandez & Cohen, we’ve helped thousands of injured workers with their New Jersey workers’ comp and personal injury claims since opening in 1995, including numerous nerve damage victims.
-With four Board Certified Workers’ Compensation Law attorneys on our team, we are well-equipped to handle your claim.
+With four Board Certified Workers’ Compensation lawyers on our team, we are well-equipped to handle your claim.